 Some alarm system providers use additional converters to connect previous systems directly with an IP device.

 Tests with manufacturers have shown that many conventional alarm system modems can transmit successfully via the analogue router interface.
+Some alarm receiving centres will no longer accept analogue calls in the future.
+This must be clarified with the provider.

 Alarm systems, lift phones, fire alarms: all major, and often life-saving special applications which are affected by the switch to All IP.
 Unlike fixed network connections, we cannot provide customers with direct support because the contracts for these applications are concluded with the respective providers and not with us.
 Find out more in our video.